Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/ArtificialIntelligence/20250325_KIAllianz_Dataplatform_OpenSource_Release/README.md

+This is mostly AI generated content.
+Take it with a grain of salt: it may contain halucinations despite any checking by me (Till Riedel, KIT).
+I personally do not claim any copyright beyond my legal obligations on any of the content here (see below).

-Those are the sources for the presentation I generated using Googles NotebookLM based on the opensource release files (snapshotted in sources) and a prompt (sources/prompt.txt).
+These are the sources for the presentation I generated using Googles NotebookLM based on the opensource release files (snapshotted in sources) and a prompt (sources/prompt.txt).

 ## Automated Slideshow Generator